 like an ancient call to muster

 “The depth of these pieces, the bold beauty and deep, unflinching grit; the acid and sweet; wisdom and questions…what the best poetry does for me, makes me feel lucky to be able to see.
 See.
 And then look, in a way forever altered and enriched…Even the darkest, most gloves-off pieces enlighten in ways that stay with me.”

--Margo Metegrano, Director of the Center for Western and Cowboy Poetry-
+-Margo Metegrano, Former Director of the Center for Western and Cowboy Poetry-

 An excerpt from the cover: “Whether he’s sorting through flashback snapshots in his torments-of-war scrapbook, or celebrating with awe and veneration the mysteries between and within brushstrokes of nature’s masterpieces, Ken Rodgers imbues every line – every vision, sensibility, sentiment – with the musical, visual essences of poetry at its finest.”

 To order Passenger Pigeons, please send a check or money order for $14 (includes shipping and handling) to:

 Thank you for your order, and please include your telephone number and address.

 Here’s what people are saying:

 “Spare.
 Roughly-hewn.
 Then a gentleness, a calm.
 This is the landscape of Barstow.
 Ken’s poems take you through a Rocky Mountain terrain of the present, then slip back in time to Vietnam and his experience serving as a Marine, finally to re-emerge to the beauty of his home in Idaho with “Mozart’s geology.”
 Yet after the journey through the hellish jungles of Vietnam and war, you can still feel its merciless grip.